 "MEETING – I Hate You"

-When Arietta was summoned to the Grand Maestro's office for a brief conference, she knew something was wrong from the start.
+When the Grand Maestro summoned Arietta to his office for a brief conference, she knew something was wrong from the start.
 Terribly wrong.
-And although she wanted to be happy because of Ion's recovery, she couldn't ignore that awful feeling, that foreboding.
+Although she was thankful for Ion's recovery, she couldn't ignore that awful feeling, that foreboding.
 Oh how she hated all this suspense!
 It almost drove her to tears as she stepped into the elevator with the commandant, gripping her stuffed companion as if her life depended on it.
 She didn't even have the nerve to ask General Grants what this was all about.
 It was nigh impossible.

 "T-Then what does he want with me?
 And why haven't I seen Ion yet?"